Bio 9: Our Living World: Evolution, Ecology and Behavior

-Syllabus: WordPerfect document PDF Word html updated for Fall 2015.
+Syllabus: WordPerfect document PDF Word html updated for Spring 2017.

 PLEASE READ THIS: This is a very enjoyable course, both for me and for the students; however, do NOT sign up for this course unless you intend to show up to EVERY class.
 The odds of you getting a good grade, or even passing this course, diminish rapidly every time you miss a class.
-There are always a few people who think "that doesn't apply to me" but I am right now giving them an F for this semester.
-Don't be that guy.
-(May 24, 2014)
+There are always a few people who think "that doesn't apply to me"; that would be a terrible mistake to make.

 BIO 9.
 Our Living World: Evolution, Ecology and Behavior.
 Designed for non-majors, is course is an introduction to the biological science behind important issues that face us today, such as those surrounding evolution, endangered species, conservation of ecosystems, and the behavior of organisms.
 By gaining an understanding of the scientific approach and the principles of evolution, ecology and behavior, students will be equipped to evaluate scientific developments and arguments in these and other issues as informed citizens.
 Lecture three hours.
 Note: Not open to Biological Sciences majors or students who have received credit for BIO 1 or BIO 2.
 Graded: Graded Student.
 Units: 3.0.

 Text: Audesirk, T., G. Audesirk & B.E.
 Byers.
 (2017) Biology: Life on Earth.
 Eleventh Edition.
 Pearson Prentice Hall, Upper Saddle River, New Jersey.
 ISBN 0-134-16829-1 (updated for Spring 2017)